Scream (1996 film): The finale

-The film's 42-minute end sequence set at Stu's party was filmed at night over three weeks.
-Issues filming at the location, including difficulties with providing proper lighting because of the uneven landscape, exacerbated tensions between Craven and Irwin regarding the quality of Irwin's footage.
-Scream was filmed with an anamorphic lens, which distorts and stretches the image to achieve a specific aspect ratio.
-However, neither Craven nor Irwin had much experience with this type of lens.
-The crew, including Lussier, had raised concerns about lens flares and out-of-focus images, partially blaming the focus puller hired by Irwin.
+The film's 42-minute climax set at Stu's party was filmed at night over three weeks.
+Difficulties lighting the uneven hilltop location exacerbated tensions between Craven and cinematographer Mark Irwin over the quality of the footage.
+Scream was filmed using an anamorphic lens, which stretches and distorts the image to achieve a specific aspect ratio, although neither Craven nor Irwin had extensive experience with the format.
+Crew members, including Lussier, raised concerns about lens flares and out-of-focus shots, partly attributing the issue to the focus puller hired by Irwin.
 Lussier explained, "You can often tell your focus is supposed to be on somebody's eye usually, ... and the focus puller just hasn't moved with the actor".
-As a result, there were limited options during the editing process due to the inconsistent focus.
-Irwin said he was informed that all filmed footage was unusable and that 35 days of scenes needed to be reshot.
-After an argument with Maddalena, Irwin was immediately fired and replaced by Peter Deming for the final three weeks of filming.
-Irwin believed he was made a scapegoat for the film's behind-schedule status, risking Craven forfeiting his salary, but Konrad denied this.
+The inconsistent focus also limited editing options.
+Irwin later said he was informed that all of the footage was unusable and that 35 days of material needed to be reshot.
+Following an argument with Maddalena, he was dismissed and replaced by Peter Deming for the final three weeks of production.
+Irwin believed he had been made a scapegoat for the production falling behind schedule and jeopardizing Craven's salary, although Konrad denied this.

-Kennedy's horror rules scene was initially performed in a single take, but he requested additional takes, feeling he could enhance the performance (Craven ultimately chose the third take).
-During Tatum's death scene, McGowan had trouble staying in the pet door as the garage door rose.
-To address this, the crew nailed her shirt to the frame to hold her in place.
-Craven found it challenging managing the scene's tone, aiming to avoid trivializing Tatum's death while paying homage to other horror films.
-McGowan improvised the screams for her mother to give the character more humanity.
-When Gale drives a van with Kenny's corpse on top, Brown was on top of the van, but the unprepared stunt driver accelerated at full speed.
-When he hit the brakes, Brown fell off the side of the van and the stunt coordinator grabbed Brown's pants and ankle, saving him from harm.
+Kennedy's "rules" scene was initially filmed in a single take, but he requested additional takes because he believed he could improve the performance; Craven ultimately selected the third take.
+During Tatum's death scene, McGowan struggled to remain lodged in the pet door as the garage door rose, leading the crew to nail her shirt to the frame to hold her in place.
+Craven found the sequence difficult to balance tonally because he wanted to avoid trivializing Tatum's death while still paying homage to earlier horror films.
+McGowan improvised the character's screams for her mother to give the character more humanity.
+During the sequence in which Gale drives a van with Kenny's corpse on top, Brown was atop the vehicle while an unprepared stunt driver accelerated at full speed.
+When the driver suddenly braked, Brown fell off the side of the van and was only prevented from injury when the stunt coordinator grabbed his pants and ankle.